RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 # Install REGARDS on one server - using demo inventory
 cp -R ../../demo/group_vars ./

+# Install REGARDS on one server when you don't want any security activated.
+# In that case, you need to setup SWARM by yourself, as this is trivial and documented out there
+cp -R ../../demo-insecure/group_vars ./

 # Install REGARDS on several servers - using multihosts inventory
 cp -R ../../multihosts/group_vars ./
 ```